spatie/analytics-reports/README.md

 ## Usage

-When the installation is done you can easily retrieve Analytics data
+When the installation is done you can easily retrieve Analytics data.
+Mostly all methods will return an `Illuminate\Support\Collection`-instance.

 Here is an example to retrieve visitors and pageview data for the last seven days.